gaurav8668/Deep--Learning-Projects/Cotton-Diseases-Classification/README.md

 <h3> The project is cotton disease classification.
-Dataset has 4 classes fresh cotton plant, fresh cotton leaf, diseased cotton plant, diseased cotton leaf.
+Dataset has 4 classes, fresh cotton plant, fresh cotton leaf, diseased cotton plant, diseased cotton leaf.
 We are going to solve this problem using Deep Learning.
-Deep learning has the architecture like CNN that helps to extract the pattern from the images and helps to classify. </h3>
+Deep learning has the architectures like CNN that helps to extract the pattern from the images and helps to classify. </h3>

 <h1><b> Dataset <b></h1>
   Dataset is taken from: https://drive.google.com/drive/folders/1-vkkg9q3dhnX5JrWrCKIPZW8rvZvXL6i